 Analyze and respond to public comments using the public comment tool.

-Taking into consideration the public comment input, formally determine consensus on the possible requirements for the first five questions using the procedures contained in Charter Section IV.
+Taking into consideration the public comment input, formally determine consensus on the possible requirements for the applicable questions using the procedures contained in Charter Section IV.

 Take the following steps to refine the possible requirements list for all eleven charter questions: